 Formerly incarcerated people face a lot of obstacles when re-entering our community.
 They’re cut off from a lot of jobs and educational opportunities, making it difficult to find steady employment and create a new life post conviction.
 A program through Education Trust is trying to change the legal landscape to open new opportunities for these people.
 It’s called the Justice Fellows Policy Program, and Milwaukeean Shannon Ross was a part of their inaugural group of fellows.

-Ross continues to be a part of the program, and he joins Lake Effect’s to talk about how this project has helped his work as the executive director of The Community, a local organization that helps people leaving incarceration.
+Ross continues to be a part of the program, and explains how it's helped his work as the executive director of The Community, a local organization that helps people leaving incarceration.
+He says the program focuses on policies and advocacy to improve educational opportunities.

 "With the information I'm getting from this fellowship and in my work in higher education, I can just be of more value to our readers and their loved ones who are trying to find out and navigate the higher education path while [they're] incarcerated or upon release," Ross says.